pokt-network/docs/paths/node-runner/zero-to-node/5-1-testing.md

 # 5-1: Test everything

-At this point your Pocket Node is up and running, but you'll want to test it to confirm.
+At this point your Pocket node should be up and running!

+But you'll want to test it to confirm.
 The following are some of the things you can do to test your Pocket Node.

 ## Make sure the Pocket process is running